 Remember, unless you have celiac disease, you're avoiding the FODMAP fructan, not the gluten itself.

-Finally, to add the garlic flavour in this recipe, we’re going to use garlic-infused butter.
+Finally, to add the garlic flavour in this recipe, we're going to use garlic-infused ghee.
+In case you're new to ghee, it's a type of double-clarified butter.
+By cooking down the butter and removing all of the milk solids, you're left with almost 99% fat.

 I know what you're thinking!
 Why are you feeding me FODMAPs?
 Stay with me!
 I'm about to get my nerd on.